 Teaching will comprise a mixture of lectures, tutorials (without computer) focused on practical problems, and group discussions.
-Tutorial sessions will explore different study designs, and the different biases that might arise in the different designs, for addressing health questions relevant to health data science.
+Tutorial sessions will explore different study designs, and the different biases that might arise in the different designs, for addressing health questions relevant to health data science and medical statistics.
 Tutorials will largely be conducted in teams.